CAAFI® activities are led by the Executive Committee of CAAFI, which is composed of:

 Pratt & Whitney, R&D Co-Lead

-Dr. Stephen Kramer manages Combustor Technology at Pratt & Whitney.
-Dr. Kramer has over 21 years of experience at Pratt where he has been involved with the development of combustors for Pratt’s current military and commercial jet engines.
+Dr. Kramer manages Combustor Technology at Pratt & Whitney.
+He has over 21 years of experience at Pratt where he has been involved with the development of combustors for Pratt’s current military and commercial jet engines.
 His previous experience was as a consultant in the field of combustion and fuels.
 He has over 25 patents and has won several P&W leadership awards.
 He received his BS, MS, and PhD in Chemical Engineering from Brigham Young University.